Key Leadership Biographies

 Mr. Stewart and the Santa Cruz Symphony have performed with Yuja Wang, more than twenty principal singers from the Metropolitan Opera, established a thriving chamber music series, and expanded educational outreach programs.
 He has worked closely with contemporary composers such as the late Karlheinz Stockhausen, Esa-Pekka Salonen, HK Gruber, John Adams, and Thomas Adès, whom he assisted in preparing the Los Angeles Philharmonic's Aspects of Adès festival in 2011.
 An avid composer himself, Mr. Stewart's compositions have been performed at the Aspen Music Festival, Tribeca New Music Festival, and Verbier Festival.

 Mr. Stewart is a graduate of the Curtis Institute of Music, where he studied conducting with Otto-Werner Mueller, with additional studies with Simon Rattle, Christoph Eschenbach, and Alan Gilbert.
-He has also concertized frequently as a viola soloist, and served as principal violist of numerous ensembles, including the New World Symphony (while also studying conducting with Michael Tilson Thomas), Schleswig-Holstein Festival Orchestra, and the Verbier Festival and Chamber Orchestras.
+Previously a member of the SFSYO, he has also concertized frequently as a viola soloist, and served as principal violist of numerous ensembles, including the New World Symphony (while also studying conducting with Michael Tilson Thomas), Schleswig-Holstein Festival Orchestra, and the Verbier Festival and Chamber Orchestras.
 He has performed as a violist with the San Francisco Symphony, recorded for EMI with Maxim Vengerov, and toured extensively in more than forty countries.